anunay888/Bitcoin-Analysis/README.md

-Bitcoin Trader Sentiment Analysis Dashboard
+Bitcoin Trader Sentiment Analysis Dashboard:

 The dashboard provides a visual exploration of how trader sentiment, execution price, and transaction volume relate to trading performance across various accounts.